The information below is intended to help incoming students get started on their academic path at L&C.

 - Log in using your WebAdvisor User ID and password.
 Select the Students menu.

 - Under the Registration heading, select Search for Sections.

 - From the Term drop-down menu, select CAS - Fall 2023.

 - Narrow your search to GE courses by clicking on the Course Type field (in the lower right) and selecting, for example, CAS-GE CREATIVE ARTS.
 This will show you all courses offered at L&C in the fall that fulfill that GE requirement, not just those open to first-year students (you can click on a Course Title on the next page to see the prerequisites).

 Students often assume that they need to finish all of their general education in one or two years, but that’s not necessarily true.
 As long as you continue to make steady progress on the requirements, so that they are not all left for the end of your time at L&C, you’ll be fine.

 Student fulfill the Natural Science requirement by taking a course that acquaints students with methods of scientific inquiry and reasoning.
 Departments offer both lab and non-lab options to fulfill this requirement.

-The Biology and Chemistry departments both offer lab courses specifically designed for non-major students to meet their Natural Science requirement: BIO 100: Perspectives in Biology and CHEM 105: Perspectives in Nutrition are offered in the fall, and CHEM 100: Perspectives in Environmental Chemistry is offered in the spring.
+The Biology and Chemistry departments both offer lab courses specifically designed for non-major students to meet their Natural Science requirement: BIO 100: Perspectives in Biology is offered in the fall, and CHEM 100: Perspectives in Environmental Chemistry is offered in the spring.

 To register for many of these courses, students must meet one of the following criteria: a) a score of 53 or above on the ALEKS exam; b) a score of 4 or 5 on an AP Calculus AB or BC exams or a score of 5, 6, or 7 on an IB HL Math exam; c) completing QR 101.
 You can read more about your options in our advice about Placement Exams.